 But what’s so exciting about looking at rocks, you may ask?
-Mind you, they’re very beautiful rocks.
+Mind you, they’re gorgeous rocks.
 Plus, the citizens of Romblon have created several activities that you will surely enjoy.
 Here we have the best!

-Dream Paradise.
-Romblon is a town that is practically set in marble, considering the huge variety of things you can make from this stone.
-From tableware to souvenirs, from furniture to accessories, anything you think of can have a marbled equivalent.
-But it’s a lot better to visualize just how creative you can get with marble with Dream Paradise Resort’s Marble Zoo.
+Romblon is a town that is practically set in Marble, considering the huge variety of things you can make from this stone.
+Anything you think of can have a marbled equivalent from tableware to souvenirs, from furniture to accessories.
+But it’s a lot better to visualize just how creative you can get with Marble with Dream Paradise Resort’s Marble Zoo.

-They can also serve you meals here in Dream Paradise, and even these come in marble plates!
+They can also serve your meals here in Dream Paradise, and even these come in marble plates!

-Marble Craft Workshop.
 For sculptures in other images, you can visit the workshops outside town.
 Around 20 minutes from the center, there are life-sized sculptures with religious and oriental themes.
-Here you can see the painstaking process needed to carve the fine shapes and to make the marble shine like the precious stone it is.
+Here you can see the painstaking process needed to carve the fine shapes and make the marble shine like the precious stone.
 You can also buy sculptures, of course.
 These range from a few thousand pesos to tens of thousands.

-Romblon Shopping Center.
-If you want something more souvenir-sized, then there’s the market that has all things marble.
-There are the standard keychains that are priced at just around Php 30.
-There are also vases that cost around Php 500, depending on the size and quality.
-There are ashtrays, lamps, and even little sculptures that are around Php 750.
-For the more utilitarian, there are also kitchen implements such as little pot-like containers (with spoons!), mortars and pestles, goblets, glasses, and the like.
+If you want something more souvenir-sized, then there’s the market that has all things, Marble.
+There are standard keychains that are priced at just around Php30.
+Some vases cost around Php 500, depending on the size and quality.
+There are ashtrays, lamps, and even miniature sculptures around Php 750.
+There are also kitchen implements such as little pot-like containers (with spoons!), mortars and pestles, goblets, glasses, and the like for the more utilitarian.

-One thing to appreciate here is the variety of colors that Romblon marble comes in, from pure white, to golden, to gray, to the rare onyx black.
-But since marble is still heavy, make sure you don’t exceed your luggage weight limit while shopping!
+One thing to appreciate here is the variety of colors that Romblon marble comes in, from pure white, golden, gray, and rare onyx black.
+But since Marble is still heavy, make sure you don’t exceed your luggage weight limit while shopping!